 If you’ve never thought about the combination of alcohol and eczema (atopic dermatitis), then we suggest you read on.
 Discover how drinking alcohol can trigger eczema symptoms, as well as a few recommendations on how to enjoy a drink or two without making your eczema worse.

-Eczema From Alcohol?
+Eczema From Alcohol Intake?

 Alcohol is made from a variety of different ingredients, but usually fermentation is the result of broken down yeast or sugar from fruit.
 Additional ingredients and preservatives like barley, hops or wheat can be added to certain beers to intensify flavors.
 These additional ingredients and preservatives are usually what trigger reactions, as many people can be allergic – especially to gluten, high amounts of sugar or milk.

 Determining which foods trigger your eczema symptoms can offer some key solutions on what alcoholic drinks to avoid.
 Sometimes switching to gluten-free alcoholic beverages such as cider or certain (or alcohol-free) wines can help, but intake should be limited.